5-project-management-tools-managed-solution

 Certifications and Accreditations

-Office 365 Government complies with certifications and accreditations that are required for U.S. Public Sector customers by supporting the Federal Risk and Authorization Management Program (at a Moderate Impact level).
-Support for CJIS requirements for law enforcement agencies can be found on Exchange Online (and Exchange Online Archiving), SharePoint Online, and Office Online.
+Office 365 Government adheres to the necessary certifications and accreditations for U.S. Public Sector clients, supporting the Federal Risk and Authorization Management Program (FedRAMP) at a Moderate Impact level.
+Additionally, GCC meets CJIS requirements, supporting law enforcement agencies with Exchange Online, Exchange Online Archiving, SharePoint Online, and Office Online.

 NASA tech could trim air travel delays